Constructing the foundation layer for on-chain intelligence

 SDKs, Hardhat plugins, documentation, and the onboarding flows that get new teams productive quickly.

 The team is distributed across North America, Europe, and Asia.
 Backed by Polychain Capital, Binance Labs, Jump, and Breyer Capital.
-Engineering decisions remain within the engineering team.
+Engineering decisions stay within the engineering team.

 Roadmap